Blue whale: Reproduction and birth

 The age of sexual maturity in blue whales is thought to be between 5 and 15 years, with females reaching an average of 10 years and males reaching an average of 12 years.
 In the Northern Hemisphere, the length at which they reach maturity is 21–23 m for females and 20–21 m for males.
-In the Southern Hemisphere, the length of maturity is 23–24 m and 22 m for females and males respectively.
+In the Southern Hemisphere, the length of maturity is 23–24 m and 22 m for females and males, respectively.
 Male pygmy blue whales average 61.4 ft at sexual maturity.
 Female pygmy blue whales are 68.9–71.2 ft in length and roughly 10 years old at the age of sexual maturity.
 Since corpora are added every ~2.5 years after sexual maturity, physical maturity is assumed to occur at 35 years.
 Little is known about mating behavior, or breeding and birthing areas.
 Blue whales appear to be polygynous, with males competing for females.
 A male blue whale typically trails a female and will fight off potential rivals.
 The species mates from fall to winter.

 Pregnant females eat roughly four percent of their body weight daily, amounting to 60% of their overall body weight throughout summer foraging periods.
-Gestation may last 10–12 months with calves being 6–7 m long and weighing 2–3 t at birth.
-Estimates suggest that because calves require 2–4 kg milk per kg of mass gain, blue whales likely produce 220 kg of milk per day (ranging from 110 to 320 kg of milk per day).
+Gestation may last 10–12 months, with calves being 6–7 m long and weighing 2–3 t at birth.
+Estimates suggest that because calves require 2–4 kg milk per kg of mass gained, blue whales likely produce 220 kg of milk per day (ranging from 110 to 320 kg of milk per day).
 The first video of a calf thought to be nursing was filmed in New Zealand in 2016.
 Calves may be weaned when they reach 6–8 months old at a length of 53 ft.
 A newborn blue whale calf gains approximately 90 kg per day.
 They gain roughly 37,500 lb during the weaning period.
 Interbirth periods last two to three years; they average 2.6 years in pygmy blue whales.
-Mother-calf pairings are infrequently observed, and this may be due to mothers birthing and weaning their young in-between their entry and return to their summer feeding grounds.
+Mother–calf pairings are infrequently observed, and this may be due to mothers birthing and weaning their young in-between their entry and return to their summer feeding grounds.